 These insects are known to develop in ponds, lakes, and rivers.
 They play an undisputed role in the aquatic ecosystem because they are an important source of food for many animals, especially fish, frogs and other insects that live in water.

-Grown-ups leave the water to mate, and females will lay their eggs while flying low over the water or in the water straightforwardly.
-Mayflies are frequently observed as an indication of sound water biological communities since they are extremely touchy to toxins.
+As a basically water insect, mayflies spend a large portion of their lives in the water.
+They are found around freshwater sources such as streams, lakes or lakes.
+Adults leave the water to mate, and females will lay their eggs while flying low over the water or in the water straightforwardly.
+Mayflies are frequently thought of as an indication of sound water biological communities since they are extremely touchy to toxins.

-Mayflies cannot be controlled through treatments because they reproduce in aquatic environments where they survive and only become pests when they get invited by their attraction to outdoor lights in buildings.
-However, any flare-up can last for only a few days.
-Where these bugs become a problem, exterior fixtures should be turned off immediately, or you can employ the use of yellow “bug lights” bulbs.
+Mayflies cannot be controlled through treatments because they reproduce in aquatic environments where they survive.
+They only become pests when they get invited by their attraction to outdoor lights in buildings.
+However, any flare-up can last for a few days.
+Where these bugs become a problem, exterior lights should be turned off immediately, or you can employ the use of yellow “bug lights” bulbs.
 Commercial buildings need to use sodium vapor lamps in luminaires instead of mercury vapor lamps.

-While there is little that should be possible to avoid mayflies inside and out, there are steps that can be taken to limit the numbers around the home.
+While there is little that can be done to avoid mayflies completely, there are steps that can be taken to limit the numbers around the home.
 Mercury-vapor lights ought to be supplanted with high-weight sodium vapor lights with white brilliant and bright light bulbs ought to be supplanted with yellow globules.
-Mortgage holders ought to likewise guarantee all screens are in place, seal openings and splits that may allow passage.
+Homeowners ought to likewise make sure all screens are in place, seal openings and splits that may allow passage.